About Green Source DFW

 Gary Olp is an award-winning LEED-accredited architect and founder and president of GGO Architects, the first green practice to open in Dallas.
 He speaks and writes about sustainable design and environmental stewardship.

-Minnie Payne is frequent contributor to GreenSourceDFW.org.
+Minnie Payne is a frequent contributor to GreenSourceDFW.org.
 She’s written for Pegasus News, Frisco Style Magazine and Seedstock.
 She presently freelances for Living Magazine, The Senior Voice and Your Speakeasy.
-She can be reached at firstname.lastname@example.org.

 Penelope Taylor is a Dallas-based freelance writer.
 A native New Yorker, she has called Dallas home for 20 years.
 Her work has been published in local, regional and national publications, including the Dallas Morning News, Edible DFW, the Texas Jewish Post and others.
 She is a conscious eater, diligent recycler, composter and an avid but not very accomplished gardener.
 Penelope is passionate about making a difference to the future of our planet and sharing the myriad ways that people are making a difference today.